Ackland Art Museum

 Spanish collection

-The following 14 Spanish artworks are a selection from the collection of the Ackland Art Museum.
+The following 14 Spanish artworks are a selection from the museum's collection.

 Large Plate